-• In-charge Person:

-Some activities refer to an "In-Charge" person.
+- In-charge Person: - Some activities refer to an "In-Charge" person.
 While the teacher is in-charge and responsible for the overall safety and well-being of students under their care, sometimes there are other personnel who must be identified as "In-Charge" related to specific situations (for example, a pool lifeguard).
-In activities where an "In-Charge" person is designated, that person, in consultation with the teacher, must make final decisions regarding safety of the students
+In activities where an "In-Charge" person is designated, that person, in consultation with the teacher, must make final decisions regarding safety of the students - Instructional Time: - Time during which there is formal instruction and/or instructor led activities.
+Examples of instructional time are lessons, events, practice, and games. - Lifejacket: - Canadian-approved lifejackets are designed to turn an unconscious or incapacitated person faceup in the water.
+Lifejackets are available with varying amounts of flotation and turning ability.

-• Instructional Time:

-Time during which there is formal instruction and/or instructor led activities.
-Examples of instructional time are lessons, events, practice, and games.